All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Here is a quick decision framework.

-You may prefer injectable GLP-1 if: - You want the most established efficacy data - Weekly dosing fits your lifestyle better than daily - You do not have a severe needle phobia - You want access to compounded (more affordable) options - You want the option of tirzepatide (dual agonist) - You take morning medications that would conflict with oral GLP-1 timing
+You may prefer injectable GLP-1 if: - You want the most established efficacy data - Weekly dosing fits your lifestyle better than daily - You don't have a severe needle phobia - You want access to compounded (more affordable) options - You want the option of tirzepatide (dual agonist) - You take morning medications that would conflict with oral GLP-1 timing

-You may prefer oral GLP-1 if: - You have a strong aversion to needles - You can reliably follow the empty-stomach morning routine - You prefer a pill format for any reason - You do not take other morning medications that would conflict - The weight management dose is available and affordable for you
+You may prefer oral GLP-1 if: - You have a strong aversion to needles - You can reliably follow the empty-stomach morning routine - You prefer a pill format for any reason - You don't take other morning medications that would conflict - The weight management dose is available and affordable for you

 Frequently Asked Questions